oracle/terraform-provider-oci/website/docs/r/network_firewall_network_firewall_policy_decryption_rule.html.markdown

 * `action` - (Required) (Updatable) Action:
 	* NO_DECRYPT - Matching traffic is not decrypted.
 	* DECRYPT - Matching traffic is decrypted with the specified `secret` according to the specified `decryptionProfile`.
 * `condition` - (Required) (Updatable) Match criteria used in Decryption Rule used on the firewall policy rules.
-The resources mentioned must already be present in the policy before being referenced in the rule.
-	* `destination_address` - (Optional) (Updatable) An array of address list names to be evaluated against the traffic destination address.
+	* `destination_address` - (Optional) (Updatable) An array of IP address list names to be evaluated against the traffic destination address.
-	* `source_address` - (Optional) (Updatable) An array of address list names to be evaluated against the traffic source address.
+	* `source_address` - (Optional) (Updatable) An array of IP address list names to be evaluated against the traffic source address.
 * `decryption_profile` - (Required only when action is `DECRYPT`) (Updatable) The name of the decryption profile to use.
 * `secret` - (Required only when action is `DECRYPT`) (Updatable) The name of a mapped secret.
 Its `type` must match that of the specified decryption profile.
+* `description` - (Optional) (Updatable) The description of the decryption rule.
+This field can be used to add additional info.
 * `name` - (Required) Name for the decryption rule, must be unique within the policy.
 * `network_firewall_policy_id` - (Required) Unique Network Firewall Policy identifier
 * `position` - (Optional) (Updatable) An object which defines the position of the rule.
 Only one of `after_rule` or `before_rule` should be provided.